rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/SQL/README.md

 # SQL Scripts
-This folder contains all SQL scripts used in the BI portfolio project.
+This folder contains all SQL scripts used in my BI portfolio project.